Theory and Background

 Note

-The current data-driven model parameters are not accurate and are for regression testing only.
+The data-driven model parameters in the examples directory are not accurate and are for regression testing only.

 There are two different modes for using the data-driven model: fused and sequential.